-Once the resume is detected on the bus, the signal WAKEUP in the UDP_ISR is set.
+Once the resume is detected on the bus, the WAKEUP signal in the UDP_ISR is set.
 It may generate an interrupt if the corresponding bit in the UDP_IMR register is set.
-This interrupt may be used to wake-up the core, enable PLL and main oscillators and configure clocks.
-The WAKEUP bit must be cleared as soon as possible by setting WAKEUP in the UDP_ICR register.
+This interrupt may be used to wake up the core, enable PLL and main oscillators and configure clocks.